Piraneshmurali/ITP-Salon-Management-MERN/README.md

 category.
 In addition to these features, users can provide reviews for every product.

-2.Appointment And Branch Management - Mithuran.T
+2. Mithuran.T - Appointment And Branch Management
 In the Appointment And Branch Management domain, registered customers enjoy the flexibility of scheduling appointments for a variety of services, including haircuts, massages, and facials.